Unique Hostess Gifts and Etiquette Advice

 Holiday Open House

-Mini doughnut maker from William-Sonoma.
+Mini doughnut maker found at Amazon.
 I, myself, asked Santa for this.

 Relive the experience with the Snoopy Sno-Cone Maker.
-Available at Urban Outfitters.
+Available at Amazon.

 Okay, these are kind of big gifts for a Holiday Party.
 Now that I have listed them all, I think a Christmas tree ornament would be just perfect for the Holiday Open House Party.

 Now, I’m going to watch HSN.
 In bed and in the dark.
 I need to rest up.
-Lots of partying coming up.
+Lots of parties coming up.